TakuyaShintate/tsts/docs/src/tutorials/train.rst

       NAME: "NBeats"
       NUM_H_UNITS: 512

-To update global configuration with the custom config file, pass the custom config file path to **Forecaster**.
+To update global configuration with the custom config file, pass the custom config file path to **TimeSeriesForecaster**.

 .. code-block:: python

     import torch
-    from tsts.solvers import Forecaster
+    from tsts.solvers import TimeSeriesForecaster

     sin_dataset = torch.sin(torch.arange(0, 100, 0.1))
     sin_dataset = sin_dataset.unsqueeze(-1)
-    forecaster = Forecaster(cfg_path="first-config.yml")
+    forecaster = TimeSeriesForecaster(cfg_path="first-config.yml")
     forecaster.fit([sin_dataset])

 You can see how it was changed by **cfg** property.